About MAPC’s Regional Indicators Project

 The MAPC region contains 101 cities and towns in Greater Boston, including coastal communities, older industrial centers, rural towns and modern cities.
 Learn more about the characteristics of the communities in our region using the Community Snapshots tool or Regional Map Gallery on the MetroBoston DataCommon.
 The analysis for Metro Boston Regional Indicators stretches beyond the boundaries of MAPC’s 101 cities and towns to include the 164 municipalities that make up the transportation modeling area for the region’s MPO.

 About the MetroBostonDataCommon

-Much of the data behind the indicators on this site are available for custom visualization and download on MAPC’s MetroBoston DataCommon (MBDC).
+Much of the data behind the indicators on this site are available for download on MAPC’s DataCommon (MBDC).
 The MBDC provides a wealth of information about the region’s people and communities through a variety of topics -- from arts and education to the environment and transportation.
 A resource for all those seeking to understand how the region is changing, it helps residents, stakeholders, planners, city and town officials, educators and journalists explore data and make informed decisions.
 We invite you to explore its data, community snapshots and create your own visualizations and reports.